How Tall Is A Door

 How Tall is a Door?
 A Deep Dive into Door Dimensions and Their Significance

 How tall is a door?
-This seemingly simple question opens a fascinating exploration into the world of architecture, building codes, accessibility standards, and even the history of human design.
-While a quick answer might be "around 7 feet," the reality is far more nuanced.
+Worth adding: this seemingly simple question opens a fascinating exploration into the world of architecture, building codes, accessibility standards, and even the history of human design.
+Worth adding: while a quick answer might be "around 7 feet," the reality is far more nuanced.
 The height of a door isn't arbitrary; it reflects a complex interplay of factors impacting functionality, safety, and aesthetics.
-This article delves into the various factors influencing door height, explores different types of doors and their dimensions, discusses relevant building codes and standards, and addresses frequently asked questions about door height.
+This article gets into the various factors influencing door height, explores different types of doors and their dimensions, discusses relevant building codes and standards, and addresses frequently asked questions about door height Turns out it matters..

 Introduction: Beyond the Simple Answer

 The average height of an interior door in many residential settings is indeed around 6 feet 8 inches (203 cm) or 7 feet (213cm).
-However, this is just an average.
+That said, this is just an average.
 The actual height of a door can vary significantly based on several factors.
-Understanding these variations is crucial for anyone involved in construction, renovation, or even simply selecting a new door for their home.
+That said, understanding these variations is crucial for anyone involved in construction, renovation, or even simply selecting a new door for their home.
 We'll examine the reasons behind these variations and the implications they have.

 Factors Influencing Door Height